nathanreyes/vue-screen-utils/README.md

 console.log(screens.current.value); // 'md'
 ```

-The `currentMap()` function returns a computed property value mapped to the `current` key.
+The `currentMap()` function returns a computed value mapped to the `current` key.
 The default value (2nd argument) will return if no screen sizes are matched.

 ```js
 const currentMap = screens.currentMap({ sm: 1, md: 2, lg: 3, xl: 4 }, 0);